strapdata/elassandra-operator/docs/source/architecture.rst

 Elassandra high availibilty across cloud-provider zones is achieve by using one StatfulSet per Cassandra rack.

-Strapkop sidecar
+Elassandra sidecar
 ................

 Getting started
 ---------------

-Deploy a strapkop POD in your kubrenetes cluster.
+Deploy a Elassandra operator POD in your kubrenetes cluster.

 Deploy an elassandra-datacenter CRD